Sakurajima Volcano in Japan: History, Eruptions & Visiting Guide

 The lava flow over the following weeks was so immense that it caused a permanent connection to the mainland.
 Another consequence of the eruption was that the island sank about 60 cm since the magma chamber of the Aira caldera was emptied.

-The connection to the peninsula of Sakurajima Volcano (now also by car) has made Sakurajima a favourable place to live.
+The connection to the Sakurajima peninsula (now also by car) has made Sakurajima a favourable place to live.
 The soil is fertile due to the volcanic material, and underground thermal resources provide ideal conditions for vegetation and the cultivation of crops.

 So, what is it like living around Sakurajima today – does the volcano and its frequent activity impose restrictions on people?
 Without a doubt, the level of alertness is high, and the residents take the forecasts of eruptions into account daily and close their windows when there is ash in the air.
 Also, there are annual evacuation drills to prepare for the next large-scale eruption.